civican/legisinfo/44-1/bills/C-281/bill_text.md

 ### Section 5.1

-  **(1)** If a motion adopted by a committee of the Senate, of the House of Commons or of both Houses of Parliament recommends that an order or regulation be considered or made under section 4 in relation to a foreign national, the Minister must prepare a response advising the committee whether or not the order or regulation **has been** made and setting out the reasons for the decision.
+  **(1)** If a motion adopted by a committee of the Senate, of the House of Commons or of both Houses of Parliament recommends that an order or regulation be considered or made under section 4 in relation to a foreign national, the Minister must prepare a response advising the committee whether or not the order or regulation has been made and setting out the reasons for the decision.

-  **(2)** The response must be tabled in the Senate or the House of Commons or in both Houses of Parliament, as the case may be, within **the timeline** specified **in the Standing Orders or rules of the Senate for responses to** committee **reports** and must be posted in a prominent location on the website of the Department of Foreign Affairs, Trade and Development on the day after it is tabled.
+  **(2)** The response must be tabled in the Senate or the House of Commons or in both Houses of Parliament, as the case may be, within the timeline specified in the rules of the Senate or the Standing Orders of the House of Commons for responses to committee reports and must be posted in a prominent location on the website of the Department of Foreign Affairs, Trade and Development on the day after it is tabled.

-  **(3)** If Parliament is prorogued before the response is tabled, the Minister must post the response in a prominent location on the website of the Department of Foreign Affairs, Trade and Development within the time limit referred to in subsection (2) regarding the tabling of the response. **If Parliament is prorogued or dissolved before the response is tabled**, the response must be tabled as soon as feasible after the commencement of the next session of Parliament.
+  **(3)** If Parliament is prorogued before the response is tabled, the Minister must post the response in a prominent location on the website of the Department of Foreign Affairs, Trade and Development within the time limit referred to in subsection (2) regarding the tabling of the response.
+If Parliament is prorogued or dissolved before the response is tabled, the response must be tabled as soon as feasible after the commencement of the next session of Parliament.

 ## Broadcasting Act